 This is the supplementary factory for a small number of styles of the conventional range; the relationship goes back to 2004.
-Following a change in the top-level management, the factory has been increasingly unenthusiastic about environmental and labour issues, and unwilling to engage in new sustainability projects.

 The contacts with the factory are mainly by email during production periods (2-3 times a year); there was one factory visit at senior level during the year.
-The factory produced 3.50% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory was 1.99%.
+The factory produced 3.20% of the Company's annual manufacturing volume in number of units.
+The Company's leverage at the factory was 7%.

-The factory underwent a full social audit by BSCI in its sewing unit on 27 May 2014.
-The overall score was "Improvements Needed" which is one grade down from "Good" with an overall fulfillment score of 89.74%.
-The areas identified for improvement comprised excessive overtime (although voluntary), lack of workers' representation, inadequate control of chemical substances and inadequate marking of escape routes.
+The factory underwent a full social audit by BSCI in its sewing unit on 17th June 2015.
+The overall score was "Improvements Needed" which is one grade down from "Good" with an overall fulfillment score of 91.06%.
+The areas identified for improvement comprised excessive overtime (although voluntary), inadequate protection of electrical installations and inadequate health and safety signage.
 A corrective action plan was initiated with named persons assigned responsibility and target dates for completion.
-By October 2014 most points have been corrected.
+The implementation of corrective action was assessed on 30th September 2015.